OusainouJ/devops-learning/Bash/README.md

 ---

 ## **What This Repository Covers**
-This repo documents my journey into the world of Bash scripting, I'll be workking through various tasks and challenges to learn and share my understanding of Bash scripting
+This repo documents my journey into the world of Bash scripting, I'll be working through various tasks and challenges to learn and share my understanding of Bash scripting

 ---